Home » Healthy Living » Simple Basil and Ginger Tea Recipe For Inflammation

 How turmeric helps inflammation

-This is because the anti-inflammatory compounds in turmeric neutralize the free radicals making them no longer a risk.
+This is because the anti-inflammatory compounds in turmeric neutralize the free radicals, making them no longer a risk.

-Therfore, adding turmeric and making this a basil ginger turmeric tea will make this more powerful in reducing inflammation.
+Therefore, adding turmeric and making this a basil ginger turmeric tea will make this more powerful in reducing inflammation.
 It will also increase other potential health benefits.

 How Basil helps inflammation

-The herb basil has been shown to improve inflammatory mediators lowering inflammatory symptoms.
+The herb basil has been shown to improve inflammatory mediators, lowering inflammatory symptoms.
 This herb's healing and therapeutic properties also include antioxidant and immune-regulating effects.

 Using basil in this tea releases essential oils that reduce symptoms related to inflammation.
 Heat can compromise these properties, therefore, adding basil after the water has had time to cool slightly may be more beneficial.
 This is dependent on how hot the water is.

-How to make Fresh Ginger Tea (with turmeric and basil)
+How to make Fresh Ginger Tea

-#1 Heat water to just before boiling
+1 .
+Heat water to just before boiling

 Add water to a kettle or pan and heat it up.
 Take it off just before it begins to boil.

-#2 Add 2-inch ginger root and 1/2-inch turmeric root to a tea bag
+2. Add 2-inch ginger root and 1/2-inch turmeric root to a tea bag

 Peel and cut both the ginger root and turmeric root.
 Then place the roots into an unbleached tea bag or strainer.

-#3 Add the ginger root and turmeric to the hot water
+3. Add the ginger root and turmeric to the hot water

 Place the tea bag containing the ginger root and turmeric into the hot water and let it steep for a total of 10 minutes or longer before drinking.

-#4 Add in 5 to 6 large fresh basil leaves
+4. Add in 5 to 6 large fresh basil leaves

 You may add the basil to the tea at the same time you add the fresh ginger root and turmeric, or you can allow the tea to cool for 5 minutes or so before adding it in.

-#5 Enjoy the tea
+5. Enjoy the tea

 Wait a total of at least 10 minutes for the flavors to steep before drinking.
 This gives the ingredients time to meld together and release any anti-inflammatory properties for your body to consume.